bilde2910/FreeField/docs/appearance.rst

           sidebar header string that is short enough to fit within its box in the sidebar.

+Using an image in the sidebar
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is possible to use an image in the sidebar header instead of text.
+To upload an image, go to the "Site settings" section of the administration pages and look for the "Sidebar image" setting.
+Upload your preferred image, then select a sidebar header style underneath the file upload box that shows the image instead of a text header.

+.. note:: Sidebar images should must be at least 130 px wide to ensure it is
+          displayed clearly in 1:1-scaled browsers, though 400 px or higher is strongly recommended to ensure it also displays in high resolution on mobile devices.
+Images must be in PNG, GIF, JPEG or SVG format and must not exceed 128 KiB.

 Message of the Day
 ------------------